 Supported CDH and Managed Service Versions

 - CDH 4 and CDH 5.
 The latest released versions of CDH 4 and CDH 5 are strongly recommended.
 For information on CDH 4 requirements, see CDH 4 Requirements and Supported Versions.
 For information on CDH 5 requirements, see CDH 5 Requirements and Supported Versions.

 - Cloudera Impala - Cloudera Impala is included with CDH 5.
-Cloudera Impala 1.2.1 with CDH 4.1.0 or later.
-For more information on Cloudera Impala requirements with CDH 4, see Cloudera Impala Requirements.
+Cloudera Impala 1.2.1 with CDH 4.1.0 or higher.
+For more information on Impala requirements with CDH 4, see Impala Requirements.